opendistro/for-elasticsearch-docs/docs/elasticsearch/aggregations.md

 ## Aggregations on text fields

-By default, Elasticsearch does not support aggregations on a text field.
+By default, Elasticsearch doesn't support aggregations on a text field.
 Because text fields are tokenized, an aggregation on a text field has to reverse the tokenization process back to its original string and then formulate an aggregation based on that.
 Such an operation consumes significant memory and degrades cluster performance.

 While you can enable aggregations on text fields by setting the `fielddata` parameter to `true` in the mapping, the aggregations are still based on the tokenized words and not on the raw text.